ReflectsLight/quran-json/README.md

   [Source: https://quran.com](https://quran.com)

-The [src/json/chapter-metadata.json](/src/json/chapter-metadata.json) file contains information about each chapter in The Qur'an.
+The [src/json/chapter-metadata.json](/src/json/chapter-metadata.json) file contains information about each chapter in The Quran.
 The JSON file is structured as an array of objects, where each object describes a given chapter.

 The following example demonstrates how Al-Fatihah is described.
 The "codepoints"